kerimkaynakcigames/Sequentior/docs/sequentiormanager/sequentiorgrapheditor.md

 ## Add New Sequential Node

-To add a new sequential node to the graph, just __right click__ with your mouse and a popup will appear.
+To add a new sequential node to the graph, just __right click__ an empty area with your mouse or click the __Add Sequential button__ and a popup will appear.

 ![Create New Menu](../img/sequentiorgrapheditor_createnodemenu.jpg)